sine2pi/ASR-model/README.md

 The patterns below show how positions "see" each other in relation to theta and f0.

-Bright diagonal line: Each position matches itself perfectly Wider bright bands: Positions can "see" farther (good for long dependencies) but can be noisy.
+Bright diagonal line: Each position matches itself perfectly.
+Wider bright bands: Positions can "see" farther (good for long dependencies) but can be noisy.
 Narrow bands: More focus on nearby positions (good for local patterns)